 Governor’s Palace

-It was renovated in 1724, in 1787-88, in 1811 and after the earthquake of 1831, but the extent of the various works is unknown.
-The building stands between Via Impallomeni, which is at a higher elevation so that the elevation is sacrificed and corresponds to the piano nobile, and Via D’Amico where the façade has three orders of openings: on the ground floor there is a central doorway, a simple rusticated arch, between large windows of the service rooms (an off-centre service door leads directly into the coach house); on the first floor there are three large balconies, with baroque panelled railings, alternating with two small breasted balconies; on the attic floor a series of simple square windows conclude the facade without a crowning.
-The interior presents a peculiarity in the entrance, arranged to allow entry from both sides: the D’Amico coat of arms is painted in the vault.
-Stables and storerooms are distributed on either side of the atrium and occupy the entire ground floor.
-On the first floor, the central hall retains its floor made of large stone slabs with traces of red cladding; the vault is painted with a decorative fresco with floral motifs, with fantasy views within decorated frames.
+It was renovated in 1724, in 1787-88, in 1811 and after the 1831 earthquake but we do not know the extent of the different works.
+The building rises between the Impallomeni street, traced at a higher altitude for which the prospect is sacrificed and corresponds to the noble floor, and the Via D’Amico where the facade has three orders of openings: on the ground floor opens the central door, simple arched between large windows of the service rooms (a decentralized door leads directly into the carriage house); on the first floor are three large balconies, with baroque balustrades, alternating with two chest balconies; On the attic floor a series of simple square windows conclude the facade without crowning.
+The interior has a special feature in the entrance, arranged so as to allow entry from both sides: in the vault is painted the coat of arms of D’Amico.
+Stables and warehouses are distributed on the sides of the atrium and occupy the entire ground floor.
+On the first floor, the central hall preserves the large stone slabs with traces of red coating; the vault has been painted with a decorative fresco with floral motifs, with fanciful panoramas within decorated frames.